czrnaa/thesis-visio-codicis/README.md

-# Disaster Logistics Response Management System
+# Disaster Response Response System

 A web-based disaster logistics response management system built using **Flask**, **SQLite**, and **Flask-Login**.
 This system allows operators to track disaster reports, assign teams, and monitor ongoing emergency responses in real-time.